Keith: But there are only five divisions of Military Intelligence. There is no MI6.

 Also note that in British intelligence, operatives directly employed by the various agencies are known as 'Intelligence Officers'.
 Agents are those who have been turned/bribed/intimidated/etc. into doing the actual dirty work and providing information to officers, who normally have official cover and are protected under diplomatic rules.
 MI6 won't divulge if it has intelligence officers who get into Bond-style shenanigans.

 MI6 has a rather cool base, namely its headquarters at Vauxhall Cross on the River Thames.
 Many actual employees, however, consider it to be a massive security risk due to its location and some have bluntly said that if there was a sufficiently large and discreet building somewhere else in London, they'd relocate there with immediate effect.
 Additionally, quite a few consider it to be a rather ugly design.
-Tellingly, many British spies actually cheered when they saw the building blow up in both The World Is Not Enough and Skyfall.
+Tellingly, many British spies actually cheered when they saw the building blow up in The World Is Not Enough, Skyfall and Spectre.
 MI5, MI6's domestic counterpart, also has a cool base at Thames House, on the opposite side of the river, a little further down.
+(A popular euphemism is apparently to refer to MI6 staff as being "from south of the river", which tells anyone in the know who they are without being so crude as to actually say that they're spies.
+This is at least better than those who work at GCHQ, who are sometimes called "Gnomes of Cheltenham"note )

 Works Involving The Secret Intelligence Service include: